 Keep your headlights as low as possible while driving through the campground at night.
 Hopefully, you don’t have to find your site at night, but if you do, just be respectful with your headlights.

-Please use lanterns, string lights, and glow sticks to light up your campsite at night.
+Please light up your campsite at night with lanterns, string lights, and glow sticks.
 Avoid big spotlights and other bright lights at night.
-If you are concerned about trip hazards, try to move big rocks out of the path.
+If you are concerned about trip hazards, move big rocks out of the path.

 Glow sticks are great for lighting a path to the bathroom.
 I also strongly recommend headlamps for the whole family.

-You don’t cut through people’s yards, so the same applies to camping.
+You don’t cut through people’s yards; the same applies to camping.
 Please do not cut through other campers’ sites; it is awkward and rude.

 People paid for their campsite and their privacy, so respect it.
 So take the extra steps to get where you are going, and don’t cut through someone’s site.
 After all, what’s the rush?

 We have had people camping outside the campground (so they didn’t have to pay) cut right through our campsite to use the restrooms and drinking water station :(.